SSD2015/TeamTheFank/InformalUsecase.md

 ##UC8.Scanning QR code
 - PA: User and organization
-- First, it show user's QR code.
+- First, it shows user's QR code.
 Next, User must give their QR code to the organization to scan it then scans the QR code from the organization.

 ##UC9.PIN code
 - PA: User and organization
-- First, It show user's pin code.
-Next, User gives the organization the pin code then organization insert the code then user click next button and insert the group's pin code.
+- First, it shows user's PIN code.
+Next, User gives the organization the pin code then organization insert the code then user click next button and insert the group's PIN code.

 ##UC10.Achievement
 - PA: User